Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

 its education and advocacy efforts on the Hill during the review process.

-For more information, contact Cary Frye, IDFA senior vice president, regulatory affairs, at cfrye@idfa.org.
+For more information, contact Roberta Wagner, IDFA senior vice president, regulatory and scientific affairs, at rwagner@idfa.org.